peteroupc/MailLib/docs/PeterO.Text.NormalizingCharacterInput.md

 <b>Return Value:</b>

- `true` if the given list of characters is in the given Unicode normalization orm; otherwise,  `false` .
+ `true`  if the given list of characters is in the given Unicode normalization form; otherwise,  `false` .

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter <i>charList</i>
  is null.

 ### Normalize